goolord/alpha-nvim/README.md

 this theme makes some assumptions about your default keybindings to customize the buttons, see :h alpha-example

+## Elevator pitch
+alpha is really a general purpose neovim ui library with some conveniences for writing a greeter ui. it has a functional, data-oriented api design. themes are expressed entirely as data, which is what makes alpha "fully customizable". alpha is also the fastest greeter I've benchmarked (which is why I daily drive it myself!).

 ## Profiling Results
 ![benchmark](https://user-images.githubusercontent.com/24906808/131830001-31523c86-fee2-4f90-b23d-4bd1e152a385.png)